lorents/shaper/README.md

 ---------

 - Use logic operators to create complex 2D shapes out of primitives
-- Fill any shape with color, texture, another shape or even a totally custom shader
+- Fill any shape with color, texture, another shape, or even a totally custom shader
 - Animate shapes with a functional reactive approach
 - A nomadic API makes programming a breeze, while still maintaining an immutable object graph